UniMath/agda-unimath/src/orthogonal-factorization-systems/function-classes.lagda.md

 ```

 A function class that has identities and is composition closed
-is morally a wide subpre-∞-category of the pre-∞-category of small types.
+is morally a wide subpre-∞-category of the ∞-category of small types.

 ```agda
 is-wide-function-precat :